Go to content

 How is the project funded?

 The project’s primary funding comes from the EU’s LIFE program (cinea.ec.europa.eu)(you are switching to another service).
-Some project partners also receive funding from the Ministry of the Environment (ELY), the Ministry of Agriculture and Forestry (Syke and Luke), and the Ministry of Transport and Communications (Syke).
+Some project partners also receive funding from the Ministry of the Environment (EVK), the Ministry of Agriculture and Forestry (Syke and Luke), and the Ministry of Transport and Communications (Syke).

 Who is involved in the project?